orbitalchicken/Roadmap/README.md

 MDM
 ---
-	[Fixed] 2 mdm instances, one is fine, the other launches mdmKeepsCrashing Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes
+	Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes

 Possibly fixed by latest MDM (need to reproduce again)